top of page

 radical gardening in urban spaces

-This project has a design-led focus on developing actionable strategies for a beneficial, sustainable, holistic relationship with the earth, its diverse peoples, its flora and fauna, addressing some of the risks to our interconnected ecologies.
-For this year's Common Design Studio the overarching theme of 'Radical Gardening in Urban Spaces' provided a direction for all the student groups.
+For the 2022 Common Design Studio the overarching theme of 'Radical Gardening in Urban Spaces' provided a direction for all the student groups.
 We collectively aim to offer more than preventative measures - instead looking to positive futures made possible through knowledge sharing and design as a means of action.

 studio partners